Funder: Wellcome Trust (OUCRU core funding), University of Leiden (NL)

-Viet Nam has performed active contact tracing of all community infected individuals and quarantined these “F1 contacts” in supervised locations.
+From the start of the pandemic until July 2021, Viet Nam has performed active contact tracing of all community infected individuals and quarantined these “F1 contacts” in supervised locations.
 Since March 2020, all individuals that entered Viet Nam have been quarantined.
-In collaboration with NIHE, we combine data from different sources and outbreaks to create a unique data set with representative information on the initial stages of the SARS-CoV-2 infection and disease process.
+Vietnam has had four major outbreaks, caused by at least three different variants, the original variant, the alpha variant and the Delta variant.
+In collaboration with NIHE and the Ho Chi Minh City Centre for Disease Control, we combine data from different sources and outbreaks to create a unique data set with representative information on the initial stages of the SARS-CoV-2 infection and disease process.

 Contact tracing data provides information on the window of exposure.
 For the latency time, we assume that individuals become infectious when SARS-CoV-2 RNA becomes detectable.
 This information is obtained from the longitudinal polymerase chain reaction (PCR) test results.

 For the incubation time, we use the time when patients first report symptoms that are suggestive of SARS-CoV-2 infection; individuals that remain asymptomatic are excluded.
 Data on the latency time are doubly interval-censored.
 Not only the time origin (infection) but also the event time (detectable RNA) is at best known to lie within an interval: the presence of detectable RNA is known each time a PCR test is done.
 For the incubation time, we have exact information on the time of becoming symptomatic for most individuals; then, only the time origin is interval-censored.
 We estimate both distributions by maximising the likelihood for (doubly) interval-censored data.
 We compare estimates for the different variants.